MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 ##### Data-flow diagram

-A data-flow diagram (DFD) illustrates the flow of data within a system, which is useful when you're modeling data-centric systems.
-It visualizes how data moves through a system.
+A data-flow diagram (DFD) illustrates how data moves through a system, which is useful when you're modeling data-centric systems.
 In a diagram like this, it's a good idea to note if data is moved in batches or in real time to remove ambiguity.

 ##### Sequence diagram